muff1nman/ClassNotes/Econ/EconAndTech.md

 How VCs Operate
 ----
+- A VC typically focuses on a particular industry such as high-tech
+- VC focuses on the middle of the technology S curve
-Too early in the S curve is not good because VCs want to focus on growth
+    - Too early in the S curve is not good because VCs want to focus on growth
+- VC firms are mostly private funds so are exempty from many SEC regulations.
+- Firms are often partnerships or limited partnerships
+    - general partners manage the fund
+    - investors are limited partners with no management power

 Historical Investment in VC
 ------